PaarthBagga/Sudoku-CSP-Solver/README.md

 1. Drag and Drop a Test Case
   - Open the test_cases folder.
-  - Drag and drop a test case file (.txt) onto the terminal after running the script.
+  - Drag and drop a test case file (.txt) into the main folder before running the script.
+  - Ensure only one test case file is in the main folder before running (top most directory).

 2. Run the Sudoku solver:
 ```